bizip/hello-world/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Hello world Project
 > This project display hello word.
 ## Built With

 - HTML5
 - CSS3
 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.
 ### Prerequisites
+#### You need to have a git installed
+#### You need to have a basic knowledge about HTML and CSS
 ### Setup

-#### clone this project to your local computer and use telminal togo into your the parent directory of this project.
+#### clone  this project (using git clone https://github.com/bizip/hello-world.git) to your local computer and use telminal to navigate into the parent directory of this project.
 ### Install

 #### Run npm install
 ### Usage

-If you have live server vs code etension installed open this project with live server
+If you have live server visual studio code etension installed open this project with live server
 ## Authors

 👤 **Author1**